How to install a computer expansion card

-Many types of expansion cards can be installed in a computer, including sound, video, modem, network, interface card, and a number of others.
+Many types of expansion cards can be installed in a computer, including sound, video, modem, network, interface card, and others.
 In many cases, these expansion cards will fit in a slot in the computer called a PCI slot.
 However, in the case of video cards and a few others, they may fit into other types of slots, like an AGP slot or a PCI Express slot.
 Before purchasing and installing an expansion card, make sure you know which slots your computer has available on the motherboard.
-In the picture below, is an example of a motherboard with six expansion slots: two PCI Express slots, three PCI slots, and one AGP slot.
+The picture below is an example of a motherboard with six expansion slots: two PCI Express slots, three PCI slots, and one AGP slot.

 Find the expansion slot that is of the same type as the expansion card.
 Remove the metal bracket slot cover on the computer case that corresponds to the expansion or if you're upgrading an older expansion card unscrew and remove the expansion card.
 If you're replacing an expansion card, remove the old expansion card first.

-Gently insert the expansion card into the slot at a 90-degree vertical angle, making sure the external connectors on the end of the card are sticking out through the computer case.
+Gently insert the expansion card into the slot at a 90-degree vertical angle, making sure the external connectors sticking out through the back of the computer case.
 Apply a gentle pressure to push the card into the slot completely.

-Plug the power cord into the computer and turn the computer on.
+Plug the power cord into the computer and turn on the computer.
 Once the computer has loaded into the operating system, install any necessary hardware drivers and software needed for the expansion card to function properly.